 Maybe you recently switched from oil to gas and you want to save money by removing the old tank yourself.
 In other cases, a leak in an old fuel tank from a previous system might require action that you don’t want to pay for.
 Sorry, but this isn’t something you can remodel on your own.
 The environmental hazards associated with the removal and disposal of fuel containers has forced local, state and federal regulators to preclude weekend DIYers from removing them.

 Cost To Have It Done: $948

-You can expect to pay between $486 and $1,438 to have a professional dismantle and haul away an old oil tank, with the national average price coming in at $948, according to HomeAdvisor.
+You can expect to pay between $486 and $1,438 to have a professional dismantle and haul away an old oil tank, with the national average price coming in at approximately $948, according to HomeAdvisor.
 Factors that affect the price include whether the tank is buried below ground or situated above ground, whether the tank is leaking, the size of the tank and what kind of fuel the tank was used to store.

 Your roof is one of the most critical and expensive systems in your entire home — and it’s almost never a place for DIYers to try to save a buck.
 The obvious danger of falling is coupled with the fact that roof work is complicated.
 Also, it’s likely that you won’t even be able to identify the source of the original problem, much less fix it correctly.
 Laws require a permit for any work that changes your home’s roofline, but even though other repair jobs don’t require a permit, attempting to do roof work yourself without hiring a professional is likely to void your roof’s warranty.

 Cost To Have It Done: $820